MicrosoftDocs/win32/desktop-src/direct3d9/use-of-commas-and-semicolons.md

 ---
-Description: 'Using commas and semicolons can be the most complex syntax issue in the file format, and this usage is very strict.
-Commas are used to separate array members; semicolons terminate each data item.' ms.assetid: '82582213-907c-4760-a849-e6cf5f6d60bc'
+Description: Using commas and semicolons can be the most complex syntax issue in the file format, and this usage is very strict.
+Commas are used to separate array members; semicolons terminate each data item. ms.assetid: 82582213-907c-4760-a849-e6cf5f6d60bc
-title: Use of Commas and Semicolons
+title: Use of Commas and Semicolons ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Use of Commas and Semicolons